-The Audit Committee is responsible for overseeing the Company's accounting and financial reporting processes and the audits and reviews of the Company's financial statements and to exercise the responsibilities and duties to assist the Board in fulfilling its responsibilities in reviewing the financial disclosures and internal controls over financial reporting; monitoring the system of internal control; monitoring the Company's compliance with the requirements of any stock exchanges on which the securities of the Company are listed and all other applicable laws; selecting the external auditors for shareholder approval; reviewing the qualifications, independence and performance of the Company's financial management; and identifying, evaluating and monitoring the management of the Company's principal risks impacting financial reporting.
+The Audit Committee is responsible for overseeing the Company's accounting and financial reporting processes and the audits and reviews of the Company's financial statements and to exercise the responsibilities and duties to assist the Board in fulfilling its responsibilities in reviewing the financial disclosures and internal controls over financial reporting; monitoring the system of internal control; monitoring the Company's compliance with the requirements of any stock exchanges on which the securities of the Company are listed and all other applicable laws; selecting the external auditors for shareholder approval; reviewing the qualifications, independence and performance of the external auditor; reviewing the qualifications, independence and performance of the Company's financial management; and identifying, evaluating and monitoring the management of the Company's principal risks impacting financial reporting.
 The Audit Committee also assists the Board with the oversight of the financial strategies and overall risk management.

-The full text of the Charter of the Audit Committee is included as Schedule "A" to this AIF.
+The full text of the Charter of the Audit Committee is included as "Schedule A" to this AIF.